-Fewer than 2% of Maasai at that time were Christ followers, and many men with multiple life controlling issues impacting not just them but their families and wider community.
+Fewer than 2% of Maasai at that time were Christ followers, and many men with multiple life-controlling issues impacting not just them but their families and the wider community.

 We learned that current estimates are that 80% of Maasai are currently Christ followers, and the bible is their most respected truth source.
 That’s over a million new Christ followers in the past 25 years.
 Only the Lord knows the impact of our leadership training materials on this story, but it is significant.

 We’re hosting several Maasai leadership conferences this January because we want to expand our equipping of the Maasai church to reach their communities, nation, and neighbors with the good news of Jesus.

 Community transformation does happen and is happening – and together, we get to be a part of it!

 Randy Friesen – Global Disciples, VP Leadership Development

 Global Disciples Canada is a Christian mission organization that trains local leaders living near least-reached communities to multiply disciples for Christ.
 One third of our world hasn’t heard the Good News of Jesus.
 Yet.
 Global Disciples refers to these as “least-reached” people, and fewer than 10% of all missionaries work among these groups.
 We live in a time where many of these people are within reach of a local church.
 Through our simple and effective strategy of training and coaching, believers share the Gospel in their own nations and cultures.
 Jesus said, “Go and make disciples of all nations,” and we’re committed to doing just that.
 If you are looking for a Christian mission organization to partner with to become a better disciple and help make disciples, connect with us today!